gb2412/freddie-mac-elt-viz/README.md

 2. held in memory with `io.BytesIO()`
 3. unzipped with `zipfile.ZipFile()`
 4. read in chunks of 1 million lines with `intertools.islice()`
-5. into a `list`
+5. stored as a `list`
 6. converted to a PySpark dataframe
-7. appended to the respective audit iceberg table
+7. appended to the respective audit Iceberg table

 Creating a separate glue job for each year allows the EL process to be repeated for specific years in the event of runtime errors or data quality fails.
 The data for each year is processed in batches of 1 million rows at a time to avoid memory overflow errors.
 The batch size can be tuned according to the resources available to achieve the optimum trade-off between cost and computation time.